jwlockhart/facebook_post_dumper/README.md

 A: Yup.
 Facebook does that to keep us from overwhelming their servers with too many requests.
 (DoS anyone?)

 Q: How do I edit/run the script?
-A: Sorry; my github assumes basic coding knowledge. <http://www.codecademy.com> is an excellent resource for newbies, though.
+A: S<http://www.codecademy.com> is an excellent resource for newbies!

 Q: The code's not pretty!
 A: Nope.
 It's simple and functional though.